EvidentSecurity/esp-sdk-ruby/docs/ScanIntervalsApi.md

 id = 56 # Integer | Scan Interval ID

 opts = {
+  include: "include_example", # String | Related objects that can be included in the response:  external_account, service See Including Objects for more information.
   external_account_id: 56, # Integer | The ID of the external account this scan interval is for
   interval: 56, # Integer | The interval, in minutes, this service will be scanned
-  service_id: 56, # Integer | The service ID for the scan interval
+  service_id: 56 # Integer | The service ID for the scan interval
-  include: "include_example" # String | Related objects that can be included in the response:  external_account, service See Including Objects for more information.
 }

 begin